infinum/eightshift-docs/website/blog/2022-04-25-using-assets.md

 ## Using SVG files from manifest

-Another approach you can take is to include an SVG file inside your component or block manifest.
-As a matter of fact, we already mentioned that component in a previous blog post about [Modifying Blocks](/blog/modifying-blocks-color-theme).
-We are talking about Quote component.
+If you recall from a previous blog post about [Modifying Blocks](/blog/modifying-blocks-color-theme), you might have already seen an alternative approach to including SVG files in your block or component.

 > If you don't have it in your project, be sure to read our blog post about adding blocks and components by using [WP CLI](/blog/adding-blocks-wpcli).

 Open **_src/Blocks/components/quote/manifest.json_** and you'll see that all icons used by the component are defined inside `icons` as key-value pairs.
-Key represents the name which we will use to fetch the icon, while the value is SVG code.
+Key represents the name that we will use to fetch the icon, while the value is SVG code.

 ```json
 "resources": {